castingclouds/circuit_breaker/README.md

 # Circuit Breaker

-A powerful Ruby library for building AI-powered workflows with Agents and Assistants powered by Petri Nets..
-It seamlessly integrates with various LLM providers and offers robust tools for document analysis, workflow management, and autonomous agents.
+A powerful Ruby library for building AI-powered workflows and pipelines.
+It seamlessly integrates with various LLM providers and offers robust tools for data analysis, workflow management, and autonomous agents.

 ## Features